-Domestically, RBA Governor Bullock reinforced the hawkish framing after their first cut.
-She explicitly pushed back on the additional 50bp of rate cuts underpinning their forecasts given they only forecast trimmed mean CPI flatlining at 2.70% from mid-2025.
+Domestically, RBA Governor Bullock has explicitly pushed back on the additional 50bp of rate cuts the market is pricing in 2025, underpinning their forecasts given they only expect trimmed mean CPI flatlining at 2.70% from mid-2025.
 The Governor said, "the board needs more evidence that inflation is continuing to decline before making decisions about the future path of interest rates".
 She noted the RBA wants to see easing wage costs, disinflation in market services and housing inflation continuing to ease.